 One of the major factors contributing to the decline of these animals is their proximity to humans.
 Humans are responsible for the majority of accidental and intentional deaths of African wild dogs.
 Some animals are killed accidentally by road accidents or snare trappings, but others are killed to protect livestock and game populations.
-African wild dogs have learned that corralled animals make easy prey and farmers and ranchers across Africa admit to killing the dogs to protect their assets and livelihood by means of lethal control, such as shooting and the use of poison.
-Since the African wild dog is not on any "no kill" lists, they are legal to kill while on the farmer or rancher's property.
+African wild dogs have learned that corralled animals make easy prey and farmers and ranchers across Africa admit to killing the dogs to protect their assets and livelihood by means of lethal control, such as shooting and the use of poison.7 Since the African wild dog is not on any "no kill" lists, they are legal to kill while on the farmer or rancher's property.
 Habitat loss is driving the species away from protected sanctuaries and into private property.
-In previous years, each dog had on average 130 square kilometers (80 square miles) of hunting territory, but now the wild dogs are down to only 15.6 square kilometers (9.7 square miles).
-African wild dogs need extensive hunting and roaming territory, and most African sanctuaries are not large enough, thus the dogs are forced to go to unprotected areas where they are constantly at risk.
+In previous years, each dog had on average 130 square kilometers (80 square miles) of hunting territory, but now the wild dogs are down to only 15.6 square kilometers (9.7 square miles).8 African wild dogs need extensive hunting and roaming territory, and most African sanctuaries are not large enough, thus the dogs are forced to go to unprotected areas where they are constantly at risk.7 with insufficient females.

-Packs of mostly related males and a few females create a unique social structure.
-Packs consist of 10-15 animals and contain females that have not reached breeding maturity.
-Females will leave their birth packs near 30 months of age when they reach sexual maturity and search for a pack with insufficient females.
 This differs from most other pack animals in which females are relatives and the males wander to find packs of females.
 In a typical pack, the ratio of males to females is 8:1, which contributes to their lack of numbers.
-Only the alpha female and male will breed once a year to produce 2-19 pups, with an average litter of 10 (Figure 3).
+Only the alpha female and male will breed once a year to produce 2-19 pups, with an average litter of 104 (Figure 3).
 At one time, this was an evolutionary advantage to the packs to not strain themselves by having too many pups to take care of at one time.
 However, now wild dogs are not producing enough offspring to keep up with their declining numbers.
 Studies have shown that if the alpha female dies, the remaining females in the pack do not always reach sexual maturity, and the pack may split up.